entando/entando-docs/vuepress/docs/next/tutorials/create/ms/update-data-model.md

 ```
 then start Keycloak, the microservice, and one of the MFEs.

-Steps 3-5 can be repeated as many times as needed throughout the life of your project.
+Definition enhancement through build and test can be repeated as many times as needed throughout the life of your project.